 What is the weather like in your part of the world these days?
-If you are in the United States, chances are you’ve experienced some effects of the the Polar Vortex, plunging the country into sub-zero temperatures.
+If you are in the United States, chances are you’ve experienced some effects of the Polar Vortex, plunging the country into sub-zero temperatures.
 The deep freeze is affecting businesses nationwide, from manufacturers to agriculturists who are now seeking ways of coping with this unusual meteorological event.

 Cold Weather Warrants Extra Care and Caution

-Worker safety is top priority when considering extreme conditions.
-Even routine outdoor activities, like pouring concrete, shipment intake or product inventory are affected by low temperatures.
-Minimize your staff’s exposure to the elements by including more breaks, enclosing a work site or putting a task on hold until conditions improve.
+Worker safety is a top priority when considering extreme conditions.
+Even routine outdoor activities, like pouring concrete, shipment intake, or product inventory are affected by low temperatures.
+Minimize your staff’s exposure to the elements by including more breaks, enclosing a work site, or putting a task on hold until conditions improve.
 Such steps can reduce injuries that are often caused by workers’ decreased dexterity in bone-chilling weather.
 Cold hands diminish productivity while greatly increasing the risk of potentially fatal accidents, particularly when slippery ice is added to the mix.
 However, making time to ensure your employees are warm and alert to potential dangers is only half the battle.

 Extreme temperatures also require renewed vigilance in the case of test equipment and other machinery.
 First off, if you are operating your equipment outside, make sure you take the time to inspect it for amenability with the current conditions.
 Some equipment simply needs extra time to warm up before use, while others may require an extra layer of insulation.
 Additionally, there are some machines that simply won’t operate below a certain temperature, or will offer only a sub-par performance.
 The best way to know how to handle your test equipment is to contact the manufacturer for specific instructions after reading the manual carefully.
-Pay particular attention to information for the best coolant, fuels and lubricants to use in unusual weather as well as maintenance scheduling.
+Pay particular attention to information on the best coolant, fuels, and lubricants to use in unusual weather as well as maintenance scheduling.